PEERNISANOV/CTF/H4cked/H4cked.md

-# Welcome to my "Lian_Yu" CTF walkthorugh ⛰️!
+# Welcome to my "H4cked" CTF walkthorugh 💻!
 You can find this CTF and many more on https://tryhackme.com/

 ## Self note: